analogdevicesinc/ai8x-training/README.md

 ### Submitting Changes

 Do not try to push any changes into the master branch.
-Instead, create a fork on submit a pull request.
-The easiest way to do this is using a graphical client such as [Fork](#Recommended-Software) or GitHub Desktop.
+Instead, create a fork and submit a pull request against the `develop` branch.
+The easiest way to do this is using a [graphical client](#Recommended-Software) such as Fork or GitHub Desktop.

 The following document has more information: https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/CONTRIBUTING.md